 Yes, it is possible to receive academic credit for undergraduate research.
 Speak with your faculty mentor regarding expectations (number of hours spent on research each week, the preferred method of communication, meeting schedule, reporting activities and results, assessment and grading, etc.) to receive academic credit and how to register for the course.
 In most cases, your academic advisor can assist you with registration.

 Possibly.
 Your faculty mentor may or may not have grant funding to pay you a stipend for your work.
 Some faculty mentors may want you to volunteer first or receive course credit before getting paid.
 If you do a great job, they may be willing to have you continue your research with pay.

 Yes!
-There are a number of opportunities available presenting your research, both on-campus and off-campus.
+There are a number of opportunities available for presenting your research, both on and off-campus.
 Check with your research mentor on the best forum for your particular work.
 Most professional societies host undergraduate research sessions at their annual meetings.
 In addition, other opportunities include the following: